-Prerequisite: SPAN 2321 or Permission of Instructor Offered: As needed
+Prerequisite: SPAN 2321 or Permission of Instructor

-THE BACHELOR OF ARTS DEGREE IN MUSIC (MUSI, MUAP, MUEN)
+BACHELOR OF ARTS DEGREE IN MUSIC (MUSI, MUAP, MUEN)

 The Music Program plays a vital role in the life of the University and the community.
 The training environment it provides continues to produce musicians of distinction for careers in a variety of professional fields including performance and music education.